fabiohsv-cit/ciandt-components-factory/README.md

    <input your-modal-directive="onblur">
    ```
    - the example above will open the page 'app/view/yourModal.html' in a modal using $modal (an angular-bootstrap component)

 4. **newDirective(name, injects)**
-   - this function create a new directive in your app angular module
+   - this function creates a new directive in your angular module
    ```javascript
    factory.newDirective("yourDirective", [function () {
       return {